 If school is closed for any reason, Garden Ecology Club will not meet.
 In the event of snow days, ECO will add make-up days in June to align with any PPS adjustments that extend the school year.

 ECO is unable to offer refunds but can provide credit if needed to be used at another time or in our summer.

 We will stay inside when the elements are unsafe; lightning/thunder, air quality, freezing temperatures, and accessive heat.

 Questions?
 Contact firstname.lastname@example.org

-Chloe our After School Educator is a grower of magic, imagination, empathy, and gardens.
+Chloe our After School Coordinator is a grower of magic, imagination, empathy, and gardens.
 She is committed to empowering meaningful and playful connections between children and the earth.
-Chloe has worked as a garden educator for summer camps, educational farms, and public schools.
+Chloe has worked as a garden educator for summer camps, learning gardens, and public schools.
 She holds a Masters of Science from Portland State University's, Leadership for Sustainability Education program.
-She looks forward to exploring the spring season in all its teachings and wonder.
+She looks forward to exploring the fall season at Abernethy, in all its teachings and wonder.

 Chelsea our After School Educator grew up on the Georgia coast, playing in the marshes and on the beaches and climbing Southern Live Oak trees.
 She studied Environmental Biology in the Blue Ridge mountains of North Carolina and Environmental Education in the North Cascades of Washington.
 Chelsea is passionate about the world’s wild places, from the deep backcountry to the backyard garden, and works to share that with students of all ages.
 She has experience teaching naturalist and wilderness skills to students from preschool age to adults.
 In her free time, she enjoys climbing, mountaineering, practicing ethnobotany, and wandering in search of plants and animal sign.
 She is excited to be on the ECO team as an Educator, teaching After School and Elementary programs.